History Of Islam In Indonesia

 The religion of Islam first entered Indonesia through trade, education, etc. Prominent Islamic spreader is walisongo among others; Sunan Ampel, Sunan Bonang, Sunan Muria, Sunan Gunung Jati, Sunan Kalijaga, Sunan Giri, Sunan Kudus, Sunan Drajat, Malik Ibrahim (Maulana Malik Ibrahim) (Source: wikipedia)

-In the year 30 Hijri or 651 AD, only about 20 years ago of the death of the Prophet Muhammad, Caliph Uthman ibn Affan RA send a delegation to China to introduce Islamic state that has not been long standing.
+In the year 30 Hijri or 651 AD, only about 20 years ago of the death of the Prophet Muhammad, Caliph Uthman ibn Affan RA send a delegation to China to introduce Islamic state that has not been long-standing.
 In the course, which takes four years, the delegates turned out to Uthman had stopped in the archipelago.
 A few years later, in the year 674 AD, the Umayyads had established a trading base on the west coast of Sumatra.
 This is the first introduction of the Indonesian population to Islam.
 Since then the sailors and Muslim merchants continued to arrive, century after century.
 They buy produce from the land of green this while preaching.

 Gradually the indigenous population converted to Islam, although not on a large scale.
-Aceh, the westernmost region of the archipelago, were the first to accept Islam.
+Aceh, the westernmost region of the archipelago, was the first to accept Islam.
 Even in Acehlah first Islamic kingdom in Indonesia was established, namely Pasai.
 News from Marcopolo mentioned that during his sojourn in Pasai year 692 AH / 1292 AD, has many Arabs who spread Islam.
 Similarly, news of Ibn Battuthah, nomadic Muslims from the Maghreb., Which when stopped in Aceh in 746 H / 1345 AD wrote that in Aceh has spread Shafi.
 The oldest relic of Muslims are found in Indonesia are in Gresik, East Java.
 Tomb complex form of Islam, one of which is the tomb of a Muslim woman named Fatima bint Maimun.
 Written on his tomb figures in 475 H / 1082 AD, ie at the time of Singhasari.
 It is estimated that these tombs nonindigenous, but the tomb of Arab traders.

 With the conversion to Islam Nusantara indigenous population and the establishment of Islamic governments in various regions of the archipelago, trade with Muslims from the center of the Islamic world closer together.
 The Arabs who migrated to the archipelago is also growing.
 The largest of which is derived from Hadramaut, Yemen.
 In Tarikh Hadramaut, migration is even said to be the largest in the history of Hadramaut.
 But after Christian European nations arrive and greedily controlled the area-by-area in the archipelago, the relationship with the center of the Islamic world as if disconnected.
 Especially in the 17th and 18th century AD.
-The reason, in addition to the Muslims archipelago occupied by the resistance against the occupation, as well as a variety of rules created by the colonialists.
+The reason, in addition to the Muslim archipelago occupied by the resistance against the occupation, as well as a variety of rules created by the colonialists.
 Each time the invaders - mainly Dutch subjecting Islamic kingdom in the archipelago, they certainly thrusting agreement which forbade the kingdom related trade with the outside world except through them.
-Then the Muslims archipelago terputuslah relations with Muslims from other nations that have existed for hundreds of years.
-Colonialist desire to alienate Muslims archipelago with its roots, also visible from their policies that make assimilation between Arabs with the natives.
+Then the Muslims archipelago relations with Muslims from other nations that have existed for hundreds of years.
+Colonialist desire to alienate Muslim's archipelago with its roots, also visible from their policies that make assimilation between Arabs with the natives.

 But the Portuguese mean a total failure after joint forces of Islam from the north coast of Java Island shoulder to shoulder to demolish them in 1527 AD a great historic battle is led by a son of Aceh bloody Arab Gujarat, namely Al-Pasai Fadhilah Khan, better known as title, Fathahillah.
-Prior to becoming an important person in three Islamic kingdom of Java, namely Demak, Cirebon and Banten, Fathahillah had time to sit in Makkah.
+Prior to becoming an important person in three Islamic kingdoms of Java, namely Demak, Cirebon and Banten, Fathahillah had time to sit in Makkah.
 Even to defend the Mecca of the Ottoman invasion.